 The moscato that most people know and love is moscato d’Asti, the popular off-dry/sweet wine from northern Italy.
 When vinified well, these pleasantly effervescent wines are sweet and balanced by tons of acidity, and when coupled with their signature low-ABV, they are seriously easy to drink.
 Moscato’s viticultural potential goes far beyond just Italy, however.

 Moscato d’Asti is produced from the moscato bianco grape, otherwise known as muscat or muscat blanc à petits grains.
-The grape is also commonly vinified in southern France, Alsace and Greece, each of which produces very different expressions of the grape.
+Our top choice G.D.
+Vajra Moscato d' Asti hails from the original Piedmont region in Italy, but the grape is also commonly vinified in southern France, Alsace and Greece, each of which produces very different expressions of the grape.
 Moral of the story?
 This versatile grape can do a whole lot.

 Confused?
 Not to worry.
 We’re breaking down everything you need to know about moscato/muscat below, as well as recommending some of the best expressions of this versatile variety.